iamgbsmith/til/postgres/terminate-a-hanging-query.md

 If the value for the duration is more than a few minutes, it is likely the query will be causing database performance problems.

-Using the PID from the above query results, terminate the query using the follwoing command which leaves the connection open upon completion:
+Using the PID from the above query results, terminate the query using the following command which leaves the connection open upon completion:

 ```sql
 SELECT pg_cancel_backend(PID);
 ```

-This may take time to run, and in some situations, may not work.
+This operation can take time to run, and in some situations, may not work.
 A more forceful, but riskier way to kill the query is to execute the following:

 ```sql
 SELECT pg_terminate_backend(PID);